Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

                         .AddMicrosoftIdentityWebApi(Configuration);

      For the error observed on 'AddMicrosoftIdentityWebApi', add the NuGet package 'Microsoft.Identity.Web' to the prject and include the using statement for the same in Startup.cs.

+     You can also delete the entire 'Extensions' folder from the service project as it is no longer needed.

      In the Configure() method definition, change the second parameter from _IHostingEnvironment_ to _IWebHostEnvironment_.